tushar-sharma/tushar-sharma.github.io/_posts/2022-10-02-your-filename.md

 1. execute - which can execute the given RedisScript.
 This is the solution with `lua` but Scott want to alternative solution.

+I want to be able to use `opsForValue` method to store the value in JSON data type.
+Currenlty I am able to save it in `String` datatype only.